 We left Moab, Utah where we were staying around 4:30 am for the 1 hour drive to Canyonlands National Park.
 Although the hike to get to the arch takes only 15 minutes there are two reasons for leaving so early…1) the arch is small and 2) it’s very popular.

-Photographers at Mesa Arch arrive early!
+Photographers at the arch arrive early!
 Some of the finest photos of the arch are taken at sunrise.
 Be prepared to jockey for position on most mornings well before sunrise.
 This is what we were greeted with when we arrived before first light.
-The entire opening of Mesa Arch was packed with photographers that had already staked their claim to their chosen spots.
+The entire opening of the arch was packed with photographers that had already staked their claim to their chosen spots.

 The flowers in Canyonlands National Park were beautiful.
-We saw many brilliantly colored flowers along the trail to Mesa Arch which meanders through an attractive juniper and piñon woodland.
+We saw many brilliantly colored flowers along the trail which meanders through an attractive juniper and piñon woodland.

 This lizard and grasshopper seemed to be facing off as we walked along the trail.
 I’m not sure of the outcome as we continued on our way back to the parking area.